r3av/4chan-x-dHash/README.md

 Implementing perceptual hashing introduces new background processing compared to standard 4chan X features.

 > [!WARNING]
-> **Performance Impact**: dHash performs additional **calculations** on every thumbnail.
+> **Possible Performance Impact**: dHash may perform additional **calculations** on every thumbnail.
 While your browser naturally downloads and renders images during normal browsing, dHash adds a layer of background pixel analysis.
 To ensure a smooth experience, we utilize extensive caching and efficient job queues.
+We also specifically target the thumbnail images to minimize bandwidth usage, as users already download the thumbnail images in a regular viewing experience.
 However, users on low-end devices should be aware of the increased CPU usage.

 This necessity for background processing leads to a key architectural difference: